-Middle East Monitor's (MEMO) Palestine Book Awards are back for a fifth year and invites you to submit your best entries.
+Middle East Monitor's (MEMO) Palestine Book Awards are back for a sixth year and invite you to submit your best entries.

 MEMO will be hosting an awards ceremony to honour and endorse the best books written in English on the subject of Palestine.
-The awards promote existing books on Palestine as well as encourage new authors to write about this sensitive but important topic in the aims of drawing attention to a cause that rests at the heart of the Middle East.
+The awards promote existing books on Palestine as well as encouraging new authors to write about this sensitive but important topic with the aim of drawing attention to a cause that rests at the heart of the Middle East.

-In November 2016 we will be hosting the Awards Ceremony in which the three best books selected will be awarded prizes in the Academic, Memoir and Creative categories.
-There will also be the potential for interviews and other promotional events to increase awareness and sales of their books.
-The awards ceremony will be held as an annual invitation-only evening to which all the nominees will be invited as well as publishers, authors, journalists, academics and politicians.
+In November 2017 we will be hosting the awards ceremony in which the three best books selected will be awarded prizes in the Academic, Memoir and Creative categories.
+There will also be the potential for interviews and other promotional events to increase awareness and sales of the books.

 Last year's winners included: